 My Brother was the first person to die on the river this year in Laos.
 He had self respect.
 He wasn't drunk, he had only just reached the second bar.

 I remember us using rope swings when we were children into rivers and I don't think he thought it any different.
 He was a beautiful soul, fit, intelligent, respectful and ambitious.
 We were very well travelled and understood the dangers of other countries however I think he thought like many other Aussies if others had gone before him then it must be safe.

 I'd like to say when commenting have some respect for others and what they may have been through and don't assume you know the situation or people involved.
 My family is grieving.

-To all those that have shared their love and support thank you. about 6 years agoAnswered by Erin via WorldNomads.com
+To all those that have shared their love and support thank you. almost 7 years agoAnswered by Erin via WorldNomads.com

 Bars and games around the river in Vang Vieng are forbidden for a year now.
 The only risk is sunburn now.